Skip to Main Content

 Congress.gov offers access to a wide range of legislative information on the U.S. Congress, including the full text of the Congressional Record and bills for the 93rd to the present Congress, House and Senate roll call votes, legislative action on Presidential nominations and treaties, committee reports, and days-in-session and House floor calendars.
 Classroom activities, lesson plans, and links to primary resources designed for use by teachers are also offered.

-Catalog of US Government Publications
+Catalog of US Government Publications This link opens in a new window

 The Catalog includes descriptive records for historical and current publications issued by all branches of the federal government, including Congress, the Supreme Court, and executive branch departments.
 Many documents published in recent years are available in full-text through a direct link.